averykhoo/http-over-file-transfer/README.md

     * 500mb was the sweet spot for the mirroring service
   * files < 1mb create overhead, and < 10kb create fairly significant overhead (by proportion)
   * corruption is rare, truncation is the most common issue by far
+* uuid or sequential id?
+  * uuid - more state, but easier to implement
+  * sequential - less state stored (single int64), more bandwidth efficient, lower latency
+* custom file format?
+  * probably start with json, stuffed into a jwt, and nested into a jwe (sign-then-encrypt)
+  * make sure the sender and recipient are in the signed portion (as well as the filename)?

 ## how